mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 Here is the list of built-in LLM-as-a-Judge metrics.
 Click on the link to see the full documentation for each metric:

-* :py:func:`~mlflow.metrics.genai.answer_similarity`: Evaluate how similar the model generated output is compared to the information in the ground_truth.
+* :py:func:`~mlflow.metrics.genai.answer_similarity`: Evaluate how similar a model's generated output is compared to the information in the ground truth data.
-* :py:func:`~mlflow.metrics.genai.answer_correctness`: Evaluate how factually correct the model generated output is based on the information in the ground_truth.
+* :py:func:`~mlflow.metrics.genai.answer_correctness`: Evaluate how factually correct a model's generated output is based on the information within the ground truth data.
 * :py:func:`~mlflow.metrics.genai.answer_relevance`: Evaluate how relevant the model generated output is to the input (context is ignored).
 * :py:func:`~mlflow.metrics.genai.relevance`: Evaluate how relevant the model generated output is with respect to both the input and the context.
 * :py:func:`~mlflow.metrics.genai.faithfulness`: Evaluate how faithful the model generated output is based on the context provided.